Read the brief

 IdeationIdeation phase has ended

-Please refer to the Contribution Guide linked in the challenge brief above for more information on what and how to contribute to this phase.
+Please refer to the Contribution Guide in the challenge brief above for more information on why, what, and how to contribute to this challenge, including any point systems used.